International Aid in Nigeria

 Other issues in Nigeria include:

-• a low life expectancy at 53.87 in 2017 according to the World Bank
+• a low life expectancy of 53.87 in 2017, according to the World Bank

 • high birth rates at 5.5 children per woman

-• the high infant mortality rate at 100 child deaths under-5 (per 1,000 live births)
+• the high infant mortality rate of 100 child deaths under 5 (per 1,000 live births)

-• low literacy rates with only 44% of children attending secondary school
+• low literacy rates, with only 44% of children attending secondary school

 • only 42% of children aged 12-23 months are immunised against measles